ampmonteiro/es2015-native-module-loader/README.md

 Showing how to use es2015+ Modules Loader in Browsers without the need to use babel or traceur or SystemJS tool

-status of newCalc Branch ( third Branch): Finished the Demonstration how add attribute module to script tag in index page as well as using Class syntax
+status of calcClass Branch ( third Branch): Finished the Demonstration how add attribute module to script tag in index page as well as using Class syntax

 ### HOW /  Demonstration